M0-NARK/Biomedical-Science-Laboratory-Tools/README.md

 ## Repository Structure

-The repository is organized by laboratory modules, with each subdirectory containing the respective computational scripts and documentation:
+The repository is organized by laboratory modules, with each subdirectory containing the respective computational scripts and documentation.